makersacademy/bowling-challenge-ruby/README.md

  ### Inclusions:
 - [ ] Need to allow for a frame to consist of 2 rolls, and to calculate the game score based on 10 frames
+- [ ] Need to allow for a total of 10 frames per game (raise an error if further rolls entered, or set scorecard to 0?)
 - [ ] Need to allow game score to be 0 == gutter game
 - [ ] Need to allow for a spare == all ten pins knocked down over 2 rolls of a frame
 - [ ] Need to allow for a strike == all ten pins knocked down with first roll of frame, no second roll (i.e. score of 10 ends the turn)